Daniel-xsy/RoboBEV/README.md

 ## Acknowledgements
 We thank the exceptional support from [Shanghai AI Laboratory](https://www.shlab.org.cn/)!
-Please refer to [ACKNOWLEDGE.md](docs/ACKNOWLEDGE.md) for more detailed acknowledgments of this codebase.
+Kindly refer to [ACKNOWLEDGE.md](docs/ACKNOWLEDGE.md) for more detailed acknowledgments of this codebase.

 <img src="docs/figs/shlab.png" align="center" width="96%">